How to Create a Loyalty Program?

 - Free try (or try-on)

 - Virtual rewards

 - An opportunity to do something out of the ordinary with notable figures in your organization

 6. Design the loyalty card

 You should design your loyalty card, both from a visual and practical perspective.
 Will your loyalty card have a pin code?
 That may be necessary if the points act like cash when paying.
 Will your code (barcode) have a particular pattern or length?
 Should it be possible to use it both online and offline?
-Will you add it in a digital form to your mobile app?
+Will you add it in a digital form to your loyalty mobile app?
 There are plenty of considerations you should make before printing your first-ever loyalty card.

 7. Define the validation rules